alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-12-golang-first-web-services.markdown

 $curl -D - -X PUT -H "Content-Type: application/json" -d '{"productId": 0, "manufacturer": "Microsoft", "productName": "MS Surface"}' localhost:8080/products/2
 ```

-### Adding Middlewares
+### Adding Middlewares - CORS Example

 The http package allows for easy addition of middleware.
 Such middleware can do things like authentication, caching (memoizing), logging or session management.
-We will modify our code to add a CORS middleware
+For this example, we will modify our code to add a CORS middleware.

 ```go
 func corsMiddleware(handler http.Handler) http.Handler {